 Me- I connected with people on a deeper level, I appreciated the sunshine and the richness of nature, I appreciated the help I received from a friend.
 Today held a definite GOODNESS to it that I can now connect to through these acknowledgements.

 Notice the difference once again?
 What do you know about the difference between GOOD and GOODNESS?

 Me: The flavors burst forth in my mouth, I had a sense of AWE as I allowed the tastes to come through, each flavor blended with the other, I acknowledge that this dish was my own creation.

 Again, a whole new awareness of what was being acknowledged when we allow ourselves the time to connect to what we truly know.
 Is your mouth salivating?

 How often do you use the word good to gloss over your experiences?
 What connections might you be able to make when you stop and ask, “What is good about this?”

 Now when I hear the word GOOD, I know I can go further into acknowledgement.
 I wonder how this question might make your acknowledgments more empowering.

-I created this Good Day Meditation earlier this year and as I listen to it, I get a deeper sense of what makes a GOOD DAY.
+I created this Good Day Meditation and as I listen to it, I get a deeper sense of what makes a GOOD DAY.
 I joyfully share it with you.